realtnt/makersbnb/recipe/recipe.md

 _Put or write the user stories here.
 Add any clarifying notes you might have._

+> As a visitor
+> So that I choose a space to rent
+> I want to see a list of available spaces

+> As a host
+> So that I can rent out a space
+> I want to post a listing with a title, description, price

+> As a host
+> So that I car rent out all my spaces
+> I want to be able to post multiple listings

+> As a host
+> So that I can schedule my bookings
+> I want to set the range of dates the space can be booked

+> As a visitor
+> So that I can book a space for **one** night
+> I want to be able to send a hire request for a specific space

+> As a host
+> So that I manage my space requests
+> I want to be able to accept or deny hire requests

+> As a host
+> So that I don't get double bookings
+> Already booked dates are not available for requests

+> As a user
+> So that I can book a space
+> I want to be able to create an account on Makersbee'n'bee

 ## 2. Design the Interface

 _This is the fun part!
 Use excalidraw.com or a similar tool to design some